anitguru/hugo/content/en/blog/friend-of-medium.md

 ---

-> Visit [audible.com](https://amzn.to/3GWQmJk) to listen to the audiobook for FREE.
+> Visit [audible.com](https://amzn.to/3GWQmJk) to listen to an audiobook about making money writing blogs for FREE!.

-*Your support on ‘[Buy Me a Coffee](https://wlr.link/buy-me-a-coffee)’ fuels my journey as a content creator.
+*Your support of ‘[Buy Me a Coffee](https://wlr.link/buy-me-a-coffee)’ fuels my journey as a content creator.
 It enables me to delve deeper into novel concepts, continue my path of lifelong learning, and create meaningful content.
 Thank you for being a vital part of my adventure!
 Each cup of coffee makes a difference in making this possible.*

 ![Buy me a coffee!](/coffee.png)